10 Signs That You’re An Introvert And That’s Just Fine!

 How to know if you’re an introvert?
 10 signs that indicate you are

 Introversion isn’t always well thought of.
-It’s often thought to be a weakness, a flaw, or even a sign of vanity.
+It’s often seen as a weakness, a flaw, or even a sign of vanity.
 Frequently remaining alone and aloof or discreet in groups, I’ve frequently been accused of a certain arrogance.
 Ouch!
-Knowing yourself better also means assuming yourself better, living yourself better, and learning to detach yourself from what others think.
+Knowing yourself better also means accepting yourself better, living yourself better, and learning to detach yourself from what others think.
 That’s why recognizing yourself as an introvert is the first step towards greater peace of mind!
 I’m an introvert if:

 1. I prefer deep discussions to chit-chat